-The American Society of Engineering Education (ASEE), the National Science Foundation (NSF), and businesses around the world agree: there simply are not enough qualified engineering and technical managers to meet the needs of the future.
+The American Society of Engineering Education, the National Science Foundation, and businesses around the world agree: There simply are not enough qualified engineering and technical managers to meet the needs of the future.

-The mission of the Master of Science in Engineering Management (MSEM) is to prepare students with an already established career in engineering, math, physical science, or computer science to transition into a managerial role within a technical environment.
+The mission of the Engineering Management graduate program is to prepare students with an already established career in engineering, math, physical science, or computer science to transition into a managerial role within a technical environment.

-The mission of the MSEM-PM specialization is to develop project managers who are skilled in leading STEM professionals to produce specialized technical deliverables.
+The mission of the Engineering Management Project Management specialization is to develop project managers who are skilled in leading STEM professionals to produce specialized technical deliverables.

 Courses are taught by expert faculty members who are proven leaders with many firsthand experiences to share with students.

-Throughout the program, students are introduced to a number of professional organizations like the Project Management Institute (PMI)® and the American Society for Engineering Management (ASEM).
+Throughout the program, students are introduced to a number of professional organizations like the Project Management Institute (PMI)® and the American Society for Engineering Management.

 About Engineering Management at the Worldwide & Online Campus